How Guitar Tube Amplifiers Work

 The 5F1 amplifier uses negative feedback (NFB) to reduce distortion and improve stability but a drawback is it also reduces overall amplifier gain.
 A blue wire running from the speaker jack carries the amplified audio signal through R13 and injects the feedback at V1B's pin 8 (cathode).
 R13 controls the level of feedback passed to the cathode.

-Bonus Info: Alternating Current (AC) voltage is usually given in volts RMS (root-mean-square), which is a form of voltage averaging equal to the DC equivalent voltage.
-Our 120 volts AC of wall power is RMS.
+Bonus Info: Alternating Current (AC) voltage is normally given in volts RMS (root-mean-square), which is a form of voltage averaging equal to the DC equivalent voltage.
+Always consider AC voltage as RMS unless it is specified as peak Vp or peak-to-peak Vpp.
+Our standard 120 volts AC wall power is RMS.
 You can convert RMS voltage to peak-to-peak voltage by multiplying RMS by 2.828, so 120 volts AC at the wall is actually 339.4 volts measured from the + wave peak to the - wave peak.
 You can convert peak-to-peak to RMS by multiplying by 0.354.

 AC voltage in the United States runs at 60 cycles per second, which is called Hertz (Hz).
 Wall power goes from zero to +169.7 volts, then down through zero to -169.7 volts (339.4 volts peak-to-peak), then back up to zero 60 times per second.
 This is why AC electrical noise picked up by guitar amps is described as a 60 Hertz hum (poorly filtered DC from a full wave rectifier will give you 120 Hertz hum).
 Why is our wall power 60 cycles per second?
 Because power company electrical generators in the US turn at 60 revolutions per second (3600 revolutions per minute or RPM).